ricoyp96/adblock/README.md

 # Bromite Adblocker
-Filters custom repository from Bromite Adblocker Engine.
+Filters used by Bromite AdBlock engine (Custom Repository)

 # How To Use
 1. Open Bromite Browser